knative/serving/docs/scaling/SYSTEM.md

 An abstraction for all possible PodAutoscalers.
 The default implementation is the **Knative Pod Autoscaler (KPA)**.
-There is an adapter that implements Kubernetes’ HPA via this abstraction as well.
+There is an adapter that implements Kubernetes' HPA via this abstraction as well.

-The PodAutoscaler controls the scaling target, the metric that’s scaled on and any other input that is relevant for the autoscaling decider or collector.
+The PodAutoscaler controls the scaling target, the metric that's scaled on and any other input that is relevant for the autoscaling decider or collector.

 PodAutoscalers are automatically created from Revisions by default.